gilacost/gilacost/ventures/STRAVA_SUMMARY.md

 #### EEX and rewriting the readme

-All of this is looking quite sexy so far but, how do I show this in the readme? if I want this stats to be shown in my profile I need to use some kind of templating system that allows me to build the stats and produce a new upated readme.
+All of this is looking quite sexy so far, but, how do I show this in the readme?
+If I want thrdr stats to be shown in my profile, I need to use some kind of templating system that allows me to build the stats and produce a new updated readme.

 This is when EEX comes to play: